 There’s one more detail about the Feast of Booths that just blows me away.
 In the article The Feast of Sukkot (which I’ve linked to at the bottom of this post), the writer points out that more animals are sacrificed by the priests during the seven days of Sukkot than any of the other feasts (this doesn’t count the lambs sacrificed for each family for Passover).
 In Numbers 29:12-34, the number of bulls sacrificed adds up to seventy.

 In Genesis 10:1-32, the nations descended from Noah are named.
 Want to guess how many there are?

 At the Feast of Booths, God made a way for all the nations to come up to Jerusalem.
 Each one was represented before the Lord with the sacrifice of a bull.

-But as we come to the midpoint of this wonderful experience, and we pack our bags and prepare to leave one hotel and go to another, I hope the lesson God intended for His people when He commanded them to live in booths for seven days will also ring true for me:
+But as you pack your bags and check out of the hotel the morning you leave for Jerusalem, I hope the lesson God intended for His people when He commanded them to live in booths for seven days will also ring true for you:

-I am a temporary resident in this place.
-This world is not my home.
-I am only passing through.
+You are a temporary resident in this place.
+This world is not your home.
+You are only passing through.